DarraghS98/8-Bit-action-adventure-game/README.md

 Over the coming months this game will be under development and will be done by the end April.

 # Installation
 To install download the repo.
 In requirements.txt you will find all the dependencies.
-These can be installed using ``pip install ...``
+These can be installed using ``pip install pygame``
+``pip install pytmx``
+requirements.txt contains the dependencies that are required.
 Then run main using Python main.py

 # SinglePlayer